 What Will I See When I Visit?

 A visit to The Learning Garden affords you the opportunity to view the garden areas described below and to learn successful horticultural practices that lead to beautiful, healthy gardens.
+The Learning Garden complex consists of these individual areas:

 The Gateway Garden

 Two gateway beds greet visitors to the site.
 These beds utilize native plants and pollinator-friendly perennials.
 Their flowering is staggered across the seasons to provide pollen, nectar, and seeds that attract birds, bees, butterflies, and other insects year-round.
-The attractive beds are designed for low water use and low maintenance.
+The welcoming beds are designed for low water use and low maintenance.

 The Learning Rose Garden